 The U.S operates on a system where self-employed folks who are paid in full without having any taxes withheld from their payments, need to pay taxes on their income four times a year.
 This is so contractors don't have to pay one big tax bill at the end of the year.
 Let's go over when estimated quarterly taxes are due.

 It is important that you send the correct amount four times a year to the IRS to avoid any penalties or fines.
 If you send or pay less money than you should for your quarterly taxes, you could face a tax underpayment penalty.

 To figure out how much to send for your quarterly taxes, take your entire tax burden (this includes self-employment tax, income tax, and any additional taxes.) for the previous, and divide that number by four.

 Difference Between A W2 Versus A Self-Employed Driver?

 The difference between a W2 versus a freelancer is simple.
 A W2 worker is a company driver.
 The employee would receive regular wages with employee benefits.
 The employer would also withhold money from their wages to pay for income taxes.
 Employers have a high degree of control over the employee's or driver's work and hours.

 To be labeled as an independent contractor, the driver has to perform services outside the usual course of the company business.
 Sometimes, a trucker would establish their own business structure like an LLC as well.

-Note: if you want to use the best tax software for truck drivers to track and organize all your deductions for you at the push of a button, try Bonsai Tax.
+Note: if you want to use a tax software to track and organize all your deductions for you at the push of a button, try Bonsai Tax.
 Our tax hub is a freelancer's dream.
 Record all your receipts, estimate your taxes, and get filing deadline reminders.
 Bonsai Tax could do it all.
 Our users save $5,600 on average by using our software.
-Claim your 14-day free trial today.
+Claim your 7-day free trial today.

 There are a few common costs of driving a truck or gig apps that aren't deductible.
 Here's a list.